Dense and Diverse Goal Coverage in Multi Goal Reinforcement Learning: Experimental Details (MuJoCo)

-\textbf{Critic Network} also comprises 2 ReLU activated hidden layers of dimension 256 each and is followed by a dense layer.
-State and action vectors are concatenated before passing to the network.
+\textbf{Critic (Double Q) Network} uses a double-critic architecture \citep{fujimoto2018addressing} with two independent Q-networks, each comprising 2 hidden layers of dimension \texttt{hidden\_dim} with \textit{tanh} activations followed by a linear output layer.
+The observation and action vectors are concatenated before being passed to each Q-network.
+SAC updates use the minimum of the two Q-values for the target.

-\textbf{VAE Density Network} is a Variational Autoencoder (VAE) \citep{kingma2013auto}.
-Encoder comprises 2 ReLU activated hidden layers of dimensions 256 each followed by separated dense layers for mean and log standard deviation with latent dimension equal to 32.
-The decoder mirrors the encoder with 2 ReLU activated hidden layers of dimensions 256 each followed by a dense layer for reconstruction.
+\textbf{VAE Density Network} (used in SMM) is a Variational Autoencoder \citep{kingma2013auto}.
+The encoder comprises 2 ReLU-activated hidden layers of dimension 256, followed by separate linear heads for the latent mean and log-variance (latent dimension: 32).
+The decoder mirrors the encoder with 2 ReLU-activated hidden layers of dimension 256 followed by a linear reconstruction head.
+The VAE is trained by maximizing the ELBO: $\mathcal{L} = \mathbb{E}[\|s - \hat{s}\|^2] + \text{KL}(\mathcal{N}(\mu, \sigma^2) \| \mathcal{N}(0, I))$.

+\textbf{GFlowNet Actor Network} shares the same architecture as the Policy Network above (2 tanh-activated hidden layers, separate mean and log-std heads, log-std clipped to $[-5, 2]$, Tanh-squashed Gaussian actions), but is trained with the trajectory balance objective rather than SAC.
+A separate learned scalar $\log Z$ (initialized to 0) is optimized jointly with the actor.

+\textbf{RND Network} (used in DDGC) consists of a fixed randomly-initialized \emph{target} network and a learned \emph{predictor} network, each with 2 ReLU-activated hidden layers of dimension 256 and a linear output of dimension 64.
+The RND exploration bonus for state $s$ is the mean squared error between the target and predictor outputs: $b(s) = \|\phi_{\text{target}}(s) - \phi_{\text{pred}}(s)\|^2$.
+The predictor is trained online to minimize this error, so novel states (with high prediction error) receive high bonuses.